HigherOrderCO/Kind/SYNTAX.md

 Formality's case is the most important syntax of the language, as it allows one to branch, extract values from datatypes, and prove theorems.
-Unlike most functional languages, you don't need to write field names on each cases;
+Unlike most functional languages, you don't need to write field names on each case;
 instead, fields are automatically bound with the `name.field` name (here, `.` is just part of the name).